Predicted impact of Brexit: Scotland

 After the Brexit referendum, the Scottish Government – led by the Scottish National Party (SNP) – planned another independence referendum because Scotland voted to remain in the EU while England and Wales voted to leave.
 It had suggested this before the Brexit referendum.
 The First Minister of Scotland, Nicola Sturgeon, requested a referendum be held before the UK's withdrawal, but the British Prime Minister rejected this timing, but not the referendum itself.
 At the referendum in 2014, 55% of voters had decided to remain in the UK, but the referendum on Britain's withdrawal from the EU was held in 2016, with 62% of Scottish voters against it.
 In March 2017, the Scottish Parliament voted in favour of holding another independence referendum.
 Sturgeon called for a "phased return" of an independent Scotland back to the EU.
 In 2017, if Northern Ireland remained associated with the EU – for example, by remaining in the Customs Union, some analysts argued Scotland would also insist on special treatment.
 However, in the event, the only part of the United Kingdom which received unique treatment was Northern Ireland.

 On 21 March 2018, the Scottish Parliament passed the Scottish Continuity Bill.
 This was passed due to stalling negotiations between the Scottish Government and the British Government on where powers within devolved policy areas should lie after Brexit.
 The Act allowed for all devolved policy areas to remain within the remit of the Scottish Parliament and reduces the executive power upon exit day that the UK Withdrawal Bill provides for Ministers of the Crown.
 The bill was referred to the UK Supreme Court, which found that it could not come into force as the European Union (Withdrawal) Act 2018, which received royal assent between the Scottish Parliament passing its bill and the Supreme Court's judgement, designated itself under schedule 4 of the Scotland Act 1998 as unamendable by the Scottish Parliament.
-The bill has therefore not received royal assent.
+The bill therefore did not receive royal assent.